The post that asks: should we really be encouraging everyone to join the financial independence movement? It really needs consumerism.

 She wasn’t worried about crashes, per se; she was worried that it was naïve to assume the status quo (in this case a long term upward trajectory of the stock market) would always continue for ever more.

-If everyone jumped aboard the financial independence bandwagon, she might just be right.
+If everyone jumped aboard the financial independence bandwagon and gave up consumerism, she might just be right.

 It is, of course, probably not something that we have to worry about in practice.
 As big as the FIRE movement has become, most people still seem to go for a “live for today” attitude.
 But let’s not turn our noses up at them; they facilitate the FIRE lifestyle.